iDEA'S FROM THE EDGE

-Yeah, we see what you mean, towns and cities are looking strangely clone-like these days.
-This became evident while travelling through London, Avignon, and Barcelona recently, while each had its own beautiful architecture, their main streets had almost identical shops, with all those familiar logos catching the eye.
-Not only was this confusing geographically, it completely subdues the sense of adventure you feel when travelling.
+This became evident while travelling through UK, France and Spain recently, while each certainly has its own beautiful architecture, the main streets of almost every main town and city have almost identical shops, with all those familiar logos fighting to catch the eye.
+Not only was this confusing geographically, it really subdues the sense of adventure you feel when travelling

 Those naughty corporate chains have managed to take over our main streets, not only sucking the life out of local businesses but blunting our ascetic vision in the process.
-Another bizarre point is the staff employed by these chains were oddly similar in personality and attitude!
+Another bizarre thing which is noticeable, the staff employed by these chains were oddly similar in personality and attitude!

 Sales in traditional retail shops around the world are falling faster then a professional footballer, the growing strength of online shopping is looming large and big chains are suffering.
 There's an over-abundance of shops, and they are failing at an alarming rate.
 It's leading to a rapid shrinking of jobs, this will worsen as the technological revolution takes over.

 It's scary times for global brands, they must adapt or find themselves becoming a retail dinosaur

 So here's an idea…Let's restrict corporate chain stores!

 Okay, a chain brand may view this as a step down, or think it difficult to instigate, due to long-term property agreements.
 However, we are arriving at a crossroads and there's a window of opportunity which could benefit everyone concerned...